0xPhaze/upgrade-scripts/README.md

 # Upgrade Scripts

 These scripts have only been tested with the [UDS repository](https://github.com/0xPhaze/UDS).

-It is advised to run through an example.
+## Example Usage using Anvil

 Make sure [Foundry](https://book.getfoundry.sh) is installed.

-## Example using Anvil

-Clone the repository by running
+Clone the repository:
 ```sh
 git clone https://github.com/0xPhaze/upgrade-scripts
 ```